 Sentient Jet is limiting some global operations, based upon frequently updated advice from the CDC, the FAA, the TSA, and the State Department.
 International travel to some locations is still possible, although they caution clients against traveling overseas unless absolutely necessary.
 They also warn that international bookings may change at any time as rules and restrictions update.
 To ensure clients are in safe and virus free conditions, Sentient Jet has drastically narrowed sourcing options to ensure guaranteed control over the safety standards related to crew member health and aircraft sanitization.
-Aircraft have been disinfected with an antimicrobial protective coating.
+Aircraft have been disinfected with an antimicrobial protective coating.and are stocked with Personal Protection Equipment (PPE).
 Flight crews are no longer using commercial airlines to travel to and from work.
 They also undergo temperature checks at the start of each shift.
-The use of masks is discretionary.
 Crew members have the right to refuse any passenger who appears to be displaying symptoms of the virus.
 Snacks and soft drinks are not being pre-stocked on most aircraft as a precautionary measure to maintain optimal sanitization; however, customer can pre-order both complimentary and premium catering along with any other advance catering requirements.

 Solairus Aviation is cross-checking every trip request against CDC and State Dept. lists of high-risk areas.
 If the company deems a trip to be high-risk, they will advise both crew and would-be passengers.
 Furthermore, all international trips must be reviewed and approved as being in compliance with relevant country restrictions.
 Travel is prohibited if a passenger has visited a CDC Level 3 country within the previous 14 days.
 All aircraft are cleaned following each flight, with additional disinfectant measures being used if a passenger has been taken ill mid-flight.